mehal-gosalia/modular-data-management-etl/README.md

-Modular Data Management & ETL Pipelines
+# Modular Data Management & ETL Pipelines

-Overview & Motivation
+## Purpose

-Modern software systems typically operate across multiple environments—development, testing, sandbox, UAT, staging, and production.
-For effective development and debugging, engineers need access to realistic, production-like data.
-However, production databases often contain sensitive or confidential information, making direct usage unsafe or non-compliant.
+Modern software systems operate across multiple environments such as development, testing, sandbox, UAT, staging, and production.
+To build and debug features effectively, engineers need access to production-like data.
+However, production databases often contain sensitive or confidential information and cannot be safely shared.

-This project implements a modular, configurable ETL data pipeline that automates the process of copying production data while sanitizing, obfuscating, or minimizing sensitive fields before distributing it to non-production environments.
-The pipeline is designed to balance data realism, privacy, performance, and cost efficiency, ensuring downstream environments receive high-quality data without exposing confidential information.
+This project implements a configurable, batch-oriented ETL data pipeline that copies production data while sanitizing, obfuscating, or minimizing sensitive fields before distributing it to non-production environments.
+The goal is to preserve data realism while ensuring privacy, compliance, and efficient resource usage.